elcoco/mint_autoinstall/README.md

     sudo dd if=out.iso of=/path/to/usb_stick bs=8M status=progress

-When booting from this USB stick, a new boot menu option becomes available: "Repair cafe preseeded OEM install" During this OEM install the preseed file is fetched from the master branch in this repo.
+When booting from this USB stick, a new boot menu option becomes available: "Repair cafe preseeded OEM install".
+During this OEM install the preseed file is fetched from the master branch in this repo.
 This means that internet access is a requirement.